davetcc/tccLibs/README.md

 Dave Cherry / TheCodersCorner.com made this library available for you to use.
 It takes me significant effort to keep all my libraries current and working on a wide range of boards.
 Please consider making at least a one off donation via the sponsor button if you find it useful.
 In forks, please keep text to here intact.

-These libraries provide several useful extensions that make programming Arduino / mbed for non-trivial apps simpler.
+These libraries provide several useful extensions that make programming embedded apps for non-trivial apps simpler.
 There are many different practical and familiar examples packaged with it in the `examples` folder.
 Below I cover each of the main functions briefly with a link to more detailed documentation.
-The API is almost identical between Arduino and mbed making it easier to port between the two.
+The API is almost identical between any selected board making it easier to port between the two.

 ### License: